 So begs the question, are consciousness and energy the same thing?

 Is consciousness the same as energy?

-Such action then propagates forward as a new energy.
+Such action then propagates forward as new energy.

 This act alone, of pursuing a consciousness definition, becomes a direct representation of human consciousness itself.

-Not only are we self aware beings, we further find ourselves capable of qualifying and quantifying this exact state of being.
+Not only are we self-aware beings, but we further find ourselves capable of qualifying and quantifying this exact state of being.

-As this beautiful course of human history unfolds, we find ourselves coming to an understanding of seven different level of consciousness.
+As this beautiful course of human history unfolds, we find ourselves coming to an understanding of seven different levels of consciousness:

 - The state of waking consciousness

 Every conscious human being on this earth has experienced the first three levels.

 If you’re reading this, you’ll likely find it easy to agree with such a statement, remembering our classifications of the subconscious and conscious mind above.